 Have you ever tried sweet potatoes?
 This type of potato is a bit different in taste than the regular potato, and the flesh can be yellow-orange or white.
-There’s even a Japanese variety with a purple flesh.
+There’s even a Japanese variety with purple flesh.

 What’s more, it’s much healthier than the regular one, being high in vitamin A, vitamin C, antioxidants, and fiber, and low in calories.
 Also, it contains some potassium, calcium, and iron.

-But, is it good for people with diabetes?
+But, is it good for glucose levels?